embiem/react-parcel-min/README.md

 5. Happy hacking!

+## How does it work?

+Parcel does the heavy lifting internally.
+[Learn more about Parcel](https://parceljs.org/getting_started.html).

+The only necessary config is for [babel](https://babeljs.io/), as we want to compile ES6 & JSX to browser-compatible JavaScript code.
+That's why there's the `.babelrc` file and the corresponding preset `babel-preset-react` as dev-dependency in the `package.json` file.

 ## Beyond the Starter Code

 *TODO:* In this section we will discuss where you could take this simple starter code.